FEAR / ITALY / REAL LIFE

 She announced several times that the place was a disgusting, run-down area, until the neighbour walked outside and Antonio begged her to quieten.
 When she went, ‘imagine living here, so ugly, so decrepit!’
 Antonio shouted ‘hush!’ at her, and she threw an actual tantrum for the next ten minutes, complete with head banging against the table we sat down at until sedated with a glass of wine.

-One week into the trip, and Emily and I were close to losing it.
-For the whole day, Karen would make snide comments about Emily and I (and everything we stood for, Wales, the working class, and Italians – especially Italians), she would shut down Antonio whenever he attempted to tell us fun stories, she would belittle every other local we happened to run into.
+One week into the trip, and Cora and I were close to losing it.
+For the whole day, Karen would make snide comments about Cora and I (and everything we stood for, Wales, the working class, and Italians – especially Italians), she would shut down Antonio whenever he attempted to tell us fun stories, she would belittle every other local we happened to run into.
 We had visited Lombardy to experience the beautiful region, but instead we were left babysitting a very short Satan.

 After one particularly exhausting afternoon, where Karen 1) said that ‘people here are civilised, not those predators from Egypt and Morocco!’, 2) had a very patronising conversation in which she told a warehouse worker step-by-step how they should be doing their job, 3) bragged about smashing up the house when she gets angry, 4) kicked a dying pigeon and laughed at it suffering for the rest of the day, 5) made uncomfortable, suggestive comments about the concept of homosexuality, and finally 6) rolled her eyes at me when I cut open my hand washing her plates and retracted my hand in pain, we decided that we absolutely had to find another place to live and work.